jentery/mdia200/notes.md

 ## Week 4 (Sept.
 25 and 28): Media and Communication as Culture

-This week, media are not only material agents but also *practices* that reproduce the communication habits and values of a *community* or *worldview*.
+This week, media are not only material agents but also *practices* that reproduce the roles and values of a *community* or *worldview*.
 Think of cosplay or Reddit communities, for example, alongside phrases like "indie culture," "the culture of Hollywood," "queer culture," and "gamer culture."
 Culture is, in this sense, a way of living and the content or "canon" associated with it.
-We'll talk about media and power as well as how cultural approaches offer alternatives to "media effects" paradigms or transmission models of communication.
+We'll talk about media and power as well as how cultural approaches offer alternatives to "media effects" paradigms (this week) and transmission models of communication (last week).

 **Questions for Week 4**